z3nsh0w/QUARK/README.md

 # Musician

-### WARNING: THIS REPO IS FOR SOURCE CODE ONLY
+## 🚨 WARNING: THIS REPO IS FOR SOURCE CODE ONLY
-### If You want to download finished and compiled files you need to go to the releases tab
+**At the moment there are no ready-made window layouts for operating systems (folders windows, linux macos).**

-**An open-source music player without the bloat**
+**The product is in pre-alpha testing, from which it will be released in patch 0.99 ;)** **If You want to download finished and compiled files you need to go to the releases tab**

 ## 🚀 About
 **Musician is an open-source music player without the bloat.**